William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-1-September-09-retrospective.md

 ## What Went Well
 List the things that went well during the project.
-- Finish the charter file
+- Finished the charter file
 - Had the first meeting on the planned day
-- Finish the team quiz together
+- Finished the team quiz together
-- Build a reliable way to keep in touch with all team members
+- Built a reliable way to keep in touch with all team members

 ---

 ## What Could Be Improved
 List the areas where there is room for improvement.
-- get to know each other better
+- Get to know each other better
-- fundamental knowledge about front-end and back-end
+- Fundamental knowledge about front-end and back-end
-- how to distribute the team assignments
+- How to distribute the team assignments

 ---

 ## Action Items
 Identify actionable steps that can be taken to improve future projects.
-1. contact more with each other (share ideas, recourses, and so on)
+1. Contact more with each other (share ideas, recourses, and so on)
 2. Communicate more about each other's tech stacks and have a plan to develop programming ability.

 ---